CSGOpenSource/rasa-webchat/README.md

-# webchat
+# CSG WebChat

 A simple webchat widget to connect with a Rasa chatbot the CSG way.
 Forked from [rasa-webchat](https://github.com/mrbot-ai/rasa-webchat)

 ## Features

-- Text Messages
+* Text Messages
-- Quick Replies
+* Quick Replies
-- Images and Videos
+* Images and Videos
-- Snippet style for links (only as responses for now)
+* Snippet style for links (only as responses for now)
-- Markdown support
+* Markdown support
-- Easy to import in a script tag or as a React Component
+* Easy to import in a script tag or as a React Component
-- Persistent sessions
+* Persistent sessions

 ![demonstration](./assets/chat-demonstration.gif)